Find and fix writing mistakes instantly

 Which alters when it alteration finds,

 Or bends with the remover to remove.”

 — William Shakespeare, Sonnet 116

 One of Shakespeare’s favorite tricks was the polyptoton, and it’s laughably easy to pull off.
-To do it, one word is used as more than one part of speech.
+To do it, words with the same root word are repeated.
 Anyone can do it with an understanding of how each part of speech functions.